z17/Lite-Syntax-Highlighting/WordPress plugin/lite-syntax-highlighting/readme.txt

 Lite Syntax Highlighting: PHP, HTML, CSS, JS, C

 == Description ==
 The Plugin makes it easy to add syntax highlighting of code in your blog.
-It adds some buttons to editor, which generate special short code tags to turn on syntax highlighting:
-[slh lang="php"] for example.
-Or you can use html tags, example:
-&lt;pre class="slh__html"&gt;&lt;/pre&gt; for example.

 You can use shortcodes in posts and comments and also html tags everywhere.

+It adds some buttons to editor, which generate special short code tags to turn on syntax highlighting: [slh lang="php"] for example.
+And you can use html tags, example: &lt;pre class="slh__html"&gt;&lt;/pre&gt;

 The plugin supports highlighting: